 We spent approximately 75 to 100 hours to itemize every single item!

 Carefully record all your belongings before a fire

 This was probably the most painful part of the process.
 We had lost our home and now had to revisit each item again for the insurance company.
 This was accompanied by a three-hour recorded interview.
 Brutal.

 Please take pictures and itemize all your belongings in a spreadsheet before you need to.

 The insurance company will take the list and depreciate it based on age and condition.
 They will pay out the depreciated cost.
 Again make sure you are insured for “Replacement Cost” and not “Actual Cash Value”.
 If you have “Replacement cost” coverage you can submit receipts as you buy items for the insurance company to pay the difference.

-Side note, to be able to claim casualty losses in my 2017 taxes, I had to itemize.
+Side note: to be able to claim casualty losses in my 2017 taxes, I had to itemize.
 For the IRS I can deduct the difference between my depreciated value of items and what insurance paid me for these items.
-Unfortunately with the 2018 tax overhaul I believe this deduction goes away in the future.
+Unfortunately with the 2018 tax overhaul I believe this deduction went away.

 Once again, Coverage A (Dwelling) limit dictates the Coverage C limit.
 For us it was 60% of our Coverage A limit and I think that is fairly standard.

 There are also other coverages that come with good insurance.
 We had coverage for Debris Removal (10% of Coverage A), Landscaping (5% of Coverage A), and Building Code Upgrade (20% of Coverage A).